young5454/ABComp/README.md

 EggNOG-mapper databases consist of precomputed orthologous groups and functional annotations derived from a vast range of organisms.
 These databases enable the functional annotation of genes in your genome by mapping them to known orthologs and their associated functional data.
 Pre-downloading the necessary EggNOG-mapper databases ensures that the pipeline can efficiently perform functional annotation.

 ⚠️ Please carefully read through the **Setup** section in the [EggNOG-mapper wiki](https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v2.1.5-to-v2.1.12#user-content-Setup).
-ABComp assumes you have downloaded all the annotation databases with running the script provided by EggNOG-mapper with a default option:
+ABComp assumes you have downloaded all the annotation databases with running the script provided by EggNOG-mapper with a **default option**:

 ```bash
 download_eggnog_data.py